up-to-you/dev_notes/multithreading/context-switch.md

 |               |                                |
 |              T C B (task_struct)               |
 ```
-4.

-// OS Kernel saves `Thread Context` that consists of data stored on CPU registers into the dedicated place in memory (kernel stack).
+4. When it comes for switching back from `Kernel mode` to `User mode` - OS restores CPU registers values from `TCB / Kernel stack` back to CPU, including Stack Pointer to continue the Thread in `User mode` from the actual point.
+Immediately after all CPU values were restored the `Kernel stack` get cleaned.

 #### CPU registers and TCB